plume-lib/merging/README.md

 first call `git merge-file`, then resolve some conflicts left by `git merge-file`.

-A **merge tool** is called manually by the programmer after a merge that left conflict markers.
+A **merge tool** is called manually by the programmer (via `git mergetool`) after a merge that left conflict markers.
+After running `git merge` (and perhaps manually resolving some of the conflicts), you might run a merge tool to resolve further conflicts.
 For each file that contains conflict markers, the merge tool runs and observes the base, edit1, edit2, and the conflicted merge (which the merge tool can overwrite with a new merge result).
 If the merge driver produced a clean merge for a given file, then the merge tool is not run on the file.

-After running `git merge` (and perhaps manually resolving some of the conflicts), you might run a merge tool to resolve further conflicts.

 A **re-merge tool** is a merge tool that is run on every file, even ones for which the merge driver produced a clean merge.
 The command `git-mergetool-on-all.sh` runs a re-merge tool.

+A re-merge tool is only necessary for mergers that may re-introduce lines that were removed in a clean merge.
+(The [Java imports](README-java-imports.md) merger is an example.)
+Most mergers only resolve conflict markers in the file, and using them as as merge tool is adequate.

-A re-merge tool is desirable because `git merge-file` sometimes produces merge conflicts where `git merge` does not (even with rerere and other `git merge` functionality disabled!).
-Therefore, the merge drivers in this repository (which first call `git merge-file`, then they improve the results) may produce suboptimal results.
-A re-merge tool lets you use `git merge`, then still use a merger to improve the results.
+You may wish to use a mergers in this repository as a merge tool or a re-merge tool, rather than as a merge driver.
+The reason is that `git merge-file` sometimes produces merge conflicts where `git merge` does not (even with rerere and other `git merge` functionality disabled!).
+Therefore, the merge drivers in this repository (which first call `git merge-file`, then improve the results) may produce suboptimal results.
+A merge tool or re-merge tool lets you use `git merge`, then still use a merger to improve the results.

 ## License